OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### White-box Testing

-(Describe how to assess this with access to the source code and build configuration)
+-- TODO [Describe how to assess this with access to the source code and build configuration] --

 #### Black-box Testing